-MAP-21 defines ferry projects as fixed guideway transit service, making them eligible for core capacity.
-FTA is not implementing a ferry project capacity calculation, but will work with ferry project sponsors on a case-by-case basis to determine whether a proposed project is eligible.
+The law defines ferry projects as fixed guideway transit service, making them eligible for core capacity.
+FTA has not implemented a ferry project capacity calculation but will work with ferry project sponsors on a case-by-case basis to determine whether a proposed project is eligible.